DeepSoftwareAnalytics/CoSQA_Plus/README.md

 ]
 ```

-### Annotation and Code Generation

 Before leveraging LLM for annotaion, the transform of `selected_code.json` is needed.
 Use the `from_top5_to_individual` function of `process_data.py` to make query-code pairs.

-The results are to be saved in `query_code_pairs.json` and the content looks like:
+The candidate pairs are to be saved in `query_code_pairs.json` and the content looks like:

 ```json
 [